return to Natural Dog Health Remedies

 Bladder Cancer in Dogs

-If untreated, canine bladder cancer can result in complications from urinary tract obstruction such as inability to urinate, and/or metastases, usually within three to six months.
+If left untreated, bladder cancer can lead to complications from urinary tract obstruction (e.g. unable to urinate) within 3-6 months.

 Signs of canine bladder cancer include: